Presenter: Cindy Roat

 Genetic biotechnologies are becoming a growing part of our medical arsenal these days.
 But while aspects of genetics are entering into more healthcare conversations, genetics and genetic counseling present tremendous challenges for healthcare interpreters.
 Highly technical vocabulary and complex medical concepts often make it difficult for many interpreters to understand, much less accurately convey what genetic counselors are saying.

 This two-part webinar series on cancer genetics, designed for experienced interpreters, is an adaptation of a five-hour course developed by veteran interpreter trainer Cindy Roat and UCSF anthropologist Dr. Galen Joseph as part of a pioneering program at UCSF to help cancer genetic counselors communicate more effectively with their patients.
 The first webinars will focus on an introduction to genetics in general and cancer genetics in particular.
 The second webinar will engage the learners in exercises to master cancer genetics vocabulary.
 Bilingual glossaries in English, Spanish, Cantonese and Russian will be made available to registered participants for free download.
-This webinar is approved for 2 CCHI and 0.2 RID CE points.
+This webinar (in 2 parts) is approved for 2 CCHI, 0.2 RID CE and 2 Washington DHS CE points.
 Cost: $35.